vince-nlp/aclrollingreview/cfp.md

 - When resubmitting, authors must link to the previous submission.
 - When resubmitting, authors should provide a response to the previous reviews.
-- Resubmissions must be modified versions of the original submission; the authors may not simply resubmit the exact same paper, nor may they submit a completely new paper as if it were a resubmission.
+- Resubmissions must be modified versions of the original submission that address issues raised by the reviewers and meta review; the authors may not simply resubmit the exact same paper, nor may they submit a completely new paper as if it were a resubmission.
+Resubmissions that ignore relevant feedback provided during the previous review round can be desk rejected by the EiC team.
 - If authors want to add an author as part of a resubmission, they may do so with justification; except in extremely rare circumstances, authors may not be removed.
 - Resubmitted papers will go back to the original reviewers and action editor, where possible, unless the authors request new reviewers.